Under the banner “Visions of Freedom”, the 29th New York African Film Festival will run from May 12 to 17, 2022 at Film at Lincoln Center.

 WHERE: New York City

-ABOUT THE FESTIVAL: African Film Festival, Inc. (AFF) was founded in 1990.
+African Film Festival was founded in 1990.
 Its flagship program, the New York African Film Festival (NYAFF) launched in 1993.
-This program takes place annually in collaboration with Film Society of Lincoln Center, Maysles Cinema Institute, and Brooklyn Academy of Music (BAM).
-Whenever possible, NYAFF invites filmmakers to New York City to present their work and hold post-screening discussions with a wide range of audiences.
+This program takes place annually in collaboration with Film at Lincoln Center, Maysles Cinema Institute, and Brooklyn Academy of Music (BAM).

 Under the banner “Streaming Rivers: The Past into the Present, the New York African Film Festival returns virtually in December with a spotlight on the cinema of Nigeria and the Sudan.